 The use of any fall detection system involves tracking some aspect of a user’s movement and so will result in some level of compromise in terms of privacy, but the level of compromise will be determined by the type of system employed.

 Some studies (Stewart & Stewart, 2012) have indicated that users of pendant style fall detection systems find them too conspicuous.
-They felt wearing the pendant labelled them as being at a high risk of falling and reported unwelcome attention whilst wearing is, feeling as if they had a disability.
-Another study (Brownswell, 2004) found that some wearers (those whom did not wish to wear the pendant in the first place) of these alarms actually felt more vulnerable whilst wearing them, as it made them conscious of the likelihood of them experiencing a fall.
+They felt wearing the pendant labelled them as being at a high risk of falling and reported unwelcome attention whilst wearing it, feeling as if they had a disability.
+Another study (Brownswell, 2004) found that some wearers (those who did not wish to wear the pendant in the first place) of these alarms actually felt more vulnerable whilst wearing them, as it made them conscious of the likelihood of them experiencing a fall.
 The same study found that many of the other patients wearing the detector found that wearing it did make them feel less vulnerable and more confident.

 Another risk which may arise from using fall detection systems is that their use will mean that the user has less contact with humans, be they caregivers or family members.
 The use of the system should serve only to bolster the independence and confidence of the individual, and not as an isolating factor.